 The data provided by the project are designed to inform community health needs assessments at a granular geographic level to inform targeted resource allocations for community health improvement initiatives.

-The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between fiscal years 2015 and 2017 (October 1, 2014 through September 30, 2017), and the 2017 American Community Survey of the U.S. Census.
+The ZIP code-level data included in the most recent version of the site are based on hospital discharges occurring between calendar years 2018 and 2020 (January 1, 2018 through December 31, 2020), and the 2019 American Community Survey of the U.S. Census.

 County Health Rankings & Roadmaps